IGNF/NeatMap/README.md

 ### Chazelle packing method

 This method aims at producing the layout that is contained into the minimal possible rectangle.
 As each class is contained into a bounding rectangle, this problem is of the class of rectangle packing problems.
-In our implementation, we use the Chazelle [CITEEEEE] heuristics to packing the rectangle of the classes.
+In our implementation, we use the Chazelle (1983) heuristics to packing the rectangle of the classes.

+*Chazelle, B., 1983, The Bottom-left Bin-packing Heuristic : An Efficient Implementation, IEEE Transactions on Computers, Volume 32 Issue 8, August 1983 Pages 697-707*

 The following image presents the application of the Chazelle method on the rectangle of each class from the previous classification and their related features.

 ![Application of Chazelle Method on rectangle with feature](https://raw.githubusercontent.com/julienperret/TidyCity/image_doc/doc_images/chazelleMethod.png)

 As the occupation of the layout is not optimal, we implemented an extension method that increases the width of the rectangle and applies the transformation on their related features.